shuhei/material-colors/README.md

 - Sass, Scss: Color variables such as `$md-red-100`.
 - Less: Color variables such as `@md-red-100`.
 - Stylus: Color variables such as `md-red-100`.
 - JSON: Raw data of colors.
+Key names are hypenated. e.g. `deep-purple`
 - JavaScript: Color set object provided via AMD, CommonJS or global variable `materialColor`.
+Key names are camelcase. e.g. `deepPurple`

 See [dist directory](dist) for more detail.